unixbhaskar/slpkg/README.rst

 Also you can install official packages of your favorite distribution directly from the official repositories of Slackware.
 Even you can check for the official updates and install them.

-I should be grateful if you experience the slpkg and share your opinion with me.

 And as we say Slackers, Keep it Simple Stupid!